fccn/webapp-skeleton/README.md

   1. Run **npm install** to install npm dependencies
   1. Run **grunt dist** to prepare final stylesheet for
 1. Configure SimpleSAML authentication

+### Prepare for testing
+The project uses the [Codeception](http://codeception.com) test framework to verify the integrity of the application.
+Codeception is included as a development component.

+To initialize the testing component in your project run the following command on the root of the project folder: **codecept bootstrap**.
+This will create the codeception.yml file and populate the tests folder with the basic configuration.

+Acceptance tests may require the phantomjs webdriver to interact with javascript pages.
+You need to install phantomjs in your development server to be able to run the acceptance tests.
+Please check the [phantomjs website](http://phantomjs.org/) for information on how to install.

+After installing phantomjs please check the port where phantomjs is running and set it accordingly in the *./tests/acceptance.suite.yml* file.
+You can start the phantomjs server with the default configuration (port 4444) using the script in **./bin/start_phantomjs.sh**.

+To run all tests execute **./vendor/bin/codecept run** in the project folder.
+To run just the acceptance tests execute **./vendor/bin/codecept run acceptance** in the project folder.